Drop The Mic Entertainment

 8. Ok.
 So when WILL we meet our deejay

-After signing the contract we will do our best to set you up with your assigned deejay, all their contact information will be emailed to you after booking so you can reach out and ask any questions and setup a meeting time to discuss the details. at the very least we do recommend setting up a meeting at least a month to two weeks before your date.
-That way you can communicate directly to the person running your wedding.
+After signing the contract we will do our best to set you up with your assigned deejay, all their contact information will be emailed to you after booking so you can reach out and ask any questions and set up a meeting time to discuss the details. at the very least we do recommend setting up a meeting at least a month to two weeks before your date.
+That way you can communicate directly with the person running your wedding.

 9. May we meet with you in person before we sign a contract?